lucassene/RandomRPG/README.md

 # Random RPG
 > Procedural map generator in Godot, using GDScript

 A simple procedural map generator.
-The player can control different fractions of the map, making it more Artic, Desertic or Tropical.
-He can also change map's size.
+The player can control different fractions of the map, making it more Arctic, Desertic or Tropical.
+They can also change the map's size.

 ## Screenshot
 ![Generated Map](https://i.ibb.co/7W5Ssz4/random-RPG-screenshot.jpg)